bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-assets.md

 To make HTML patterns as reusable as possible, we have used utility classes sparingly, reserving them for component-level styling.

-Our syntax for naming utilities is camel case, prefixed with a u- namespace:
+Our syntax for naming utilities is camel case, prefixed with an u- namespace:

 <table>
   <tr>